I hear you want to improve financial literacy.

 - Buying a second property down South because the cold is your enemy.

 - Maximizing opportunities for your kids, or future kids.

 These life-goals can be used to define your money goals.

 Step 2: Translate Life Goals Into Big Money Goals

-Life goals often relate to money, so we can take our life goals and turn em into money goals.
-I call these “big” because they are big.
+Life goals often require money.
+Let’s take the life goals and turn em into money goals.
+I call these “big money goals” because they are big.

-Here are some examples of big-money goals that came about from our life goals.
+Here are some examples of big-money goals that came about from the life goals.